ansys/ansys-templates/doc/source/templates.rst

 solution
 --------
-This template renders to a Python project compliant with the latest Solutions Application guidelines:
+This template renders to a Python project compliant with the latest Solution Applications guidelines:

 Main features of this package are: